Fr0zenCrane/UniCoT/README.md

 ### 🧠 Reasoning Pipeline

-The Uni-CoT framework follows a four-stage modular reasoning process:
+The Uni-CoT framework adopts a four-stage modular reasoning process:

 1. **Planning**: Decompose the overall task into a sequence of subtasks.
 2. **Subtask Execution**: Solve each subtask with step-by-step multimodal reasoning.